‘Rust’ shooting: What we’ve learned from new bodycam video - NewsBreak

 Blurred police body camera footage shows director Joel Souza in a hospital bed after he was shot.
 Moments before doctors removed the bullet lodged in his shoulder, Souza told the officer what happened.

 “The armorer handed the actor a gun,” Souza said, referring to armorer Hannah Gutierrez Reed and Baldwin.
-“I don’t know if she said it was cold or clean, but she handed him a gun and there was a bang — a louder bang than I’ve heard come from a blank before.”‘Rust Productions’ failed to provide a workplace free of hazards
+“I don’t know if she said it was cold or clean, but she handed him a gun and there was a bang — a louder bang than I’ve heard come from a blank before.”‘Princess Bride’ actor bitten by rattlesnake, shares photo of injury

 Souza also described the moment he realized he was hit.